The Hubble team answers your

-The capability to send Email questions to the men and women of the Kuiper
+The opportunity to send Email questions to the men and women of the

-team is available from October 5 through November 17 1995.
-This message will describe some guidelines and procedures for the process.
+This section will describe some guidelines and procedures that were used for the process.

-K-12 students and teachers can Email questions to researchers, engineers
+K-12 students and teachers could Email questions to researchers, engineers

 and support staff.
-This interaction will be supported by a "Smart
+This interaction was supported by a "Smart

-Filter" which protects the professional from Internet overload by
+Filter" who protects the professional from Internet overload by

-remain unlisted.
-Also, repetitive questions will be answered from an
+remained unlisted.
+Also, repetitive questions were answered from an

 accumulating database of replies; thus the valued interaction with

-the experts will be saved for original questions.
+the experts was saved for original questions.
 (More information

 about how you can directly search this database will follow later).